In this article, we look at these hugely popular genetic testing kits and find out what you get for the 23andme price tag!

 - Ancestry estimate percentages are accurate down to the 0.1%

-To be able to find out information about your ancestors and your family’s origins is incredibly interesting and to be able to get in touch with members of your DNA family is a really cool feature.
+To be able to find out information about your ancestors and your family’s origins is incredibly interesting.
+And to be able to get in touch with members of your DNA family is very cool, too.

 On a serious note, in our opinion, this kind of genetic health test should be available for everyone on our planet.
 Don’t we deserve to know if we are susceptible to a particular disease and more importantly if this condition could be passed on to our kids?